 Still not convinced how could use a webinar or teleseminar?
 Check out these ideas:

 When hosting a webinar or teleseminar, you must first be prepared.
 Know how much time you have to speak.
 Have a timer or clock in front of you and make sure you don’t go over the time.
 Everyone today wants succinct, to-the-point events.
 If targeting a variety of time zones, ensure that you are specific about which one is being used (for example, 9 pm Eastern Standard Time).
-However, do list all time zones and state what time the meeting starts in each one.
+However, do list all time zones and state what time the meeting starts in each one because attending a web meeting is very important for a person who live thousands of miles away.

 Other points to consider: